 If you don’t like to group apps into folders, you can still organize them thematically.
 Put your most used apps on the front page, and then follow on with groupings like “Health/Food,” “Work Apps,” “Productivity,” and “Games”

 On the other end of the spectrum, create folders for everything imaginable so that all your apps are available on the first two pages.

 OK, so this isn’t an official name, but what I like to do is have any apps I use a lot (or should use a lot) be visible without grouping them into folders.
 Those key apps are for the most part on the front page, with a few overflowing to the second page.
 The rest I group into folders.

 Not sure how to move your apps around?
 Check out Alvin Alexander’s quick tutorial to get started.

-Pro Tip: To make step 1 easy, keep your Settings and App Store icons out of groups.
-You'll notice the update notifications much more easily.
+Pro tip: To make step one easy, keep your Settings and App Store icons out of groups.
+You’ll notice the update notifications much more easily.

 Step 4: Close Apps You Aren’t Using